PhilMele/M4Project/README.md

-Some alluath templates are not customised (if user that dont exist request a passwordm they still get the basic allauth template for it) check with Gareth if buttons in parking manager dashboard is acceptable check with gareth back button is accepatble solution
+Some alluath templates are not customised (if user that dont exist request a passwordm they still get the basic allauth template for it) check with Gareth if buttons in parking manager dashboard is acceptable check with gareth back button is accepatble solution make exception to back button: for succesfull and cancell payement + user account

 # M4Project - GeoPay